Prag8855/aab/content/guides/find-a-flat-in-berlin.md

 ## 4. Visit the apartment

-If you are lucky, you will get invited to an apartment visit.
+If you are lucky, you will get invited to an apartment viewing.
 Arrive early.
 Bring all the [required documents](#required-documents).
 You can usually apply for the apartment at the end of the visit.

 It can be a private viewing (just you) or an open viewing (many other people).
-Viewings with more than 40 people are usually a waste of time.[^20]
+Don't go to a viewing with more than 40 people; they are usually a waste of time.[^20]

 When you visit apartments, your travel costs are [tax-deductible](/glossary/steuerlich%20Absetzbar).
 You can deduct 0.30€ per kilometre.

-### Apartment visit checklist
+### Apartment viewing checklist

-- [ ] **Appliances**
-    Check what appliances fit in the apartment.
-Do you need a smaller washing machine?
-Is there room for a dishwasher?
-Does your bed fit in the bedroom?
 - [ ] **Noise**
     How is the soundproofing?
 Can you hear the neighbours?
 Can you hear the noise outside?
 Traffic, ambulances, bars and other noise can be a problem.
 - [ ] **Neighbours**
     Check who your neighbours are.
+Children and dogs can make a lot of noise.
 If you visit the apartment during the day, it can be quieter than in the evening, when all your neighbours are at home.
 - [ ] **Mold**
     Look for [mold stains](https://commons.wikimedia.org/wiki/File:Moldy_livingroom_Panewniki_01.jpg) around windows and in the corners of the rooms.
 Mold problems can be hard to fix.
 - [ ] **Hausordnung**
     Each building has different house rules (*[[Hausordnung]]*).
-The *Hausordnung* often has rules about [quiet hours](/guides/quiet-hours), grilling, ventilation, musical instruments, vehicles and pets.[^40]
+It has rules about [quiet hours](/guides/quiet-hours), grilling, ventilation, musical instruments, vehicles and pets.[^40]
+- [ ] **Appliances**
+    Check what appliances fit in the apartment.
+Do you need a smaller washing machine?
+Is there room for a dishwasher?
+Does your bed fit in the bedroom?

 ### Visiting a flat share